elseano/rundown/docs/code.md

 # Executing Code in Rundown

+The most common thing you'll be doing in Rundown is running code blocks.
 Markdown has great support for code blocks using the fenced code block notation.
 Rundown extends upon this, by actually running these code blocks.

 ~~~ markdown
 Now, build your docker container: